 Substantially all employees become eligible for post-employment health care and life insurance benefits if they reach normal retirement age while working for the System.
 These benefits for retirees and similar benefits for active employees are provided through a self-insured/self-funded plan.
-At June 30, 2018, the number of retirees receiving post-employment benefits was 83.
+At June 30, 2019 and 2018, 83 retirees were receiving post-employment benefits.